HomeLocal NewsFaith groups rally after University of Idaho dismantles diversity offices

 The Palouse faith community, human rights and social justice groups are responding to the resolution issued late last year by the Idaho State Board of Education on Diversity, Equity and Inclusion.

 As per the resolutions and impending legislation in the state of Idaho, University of Idaho President Scott Green distributed a university-wide communication on Dec.
-18 dismantling the Equity and Diversity Unit (EDU), including the UI Women’s Center, along with several other EDU offices like the Black/African American Cultural Center, Office of Multicultural Affairs and the LGBTQA Office.
+18 dismantling the Equity and Diversity Unit (EDU), including the University of Idaho Women’s Center, along with several other EDU offices like the Black/African American Cultural Center, Office of Multicultural Affairs and the LGBTQA Office.

-The Women’s Center, a cornerstone of support services at the UI for more than 50 years, held a ceremony to officially close the office earlier this month.
+The Women’s Center, a cornerstone of support services at the University of Idaho for more than 50 years, held a ceremony to officially close the office earlier this month.

 “I think it’s a travesty and short sighted,” said the Rev. Elizabeth Stevens with the Unitarian Universalist Church of the Palouse in Moscow.

 “This doesn’t help anybody.
 It just hurts people who counted on these programs for support.
-I really hope that it doesn’t lead to students who do hold historically undervalued identities from coming to school at UI,” she said.
+I really hope that it doesn’t lead to students who do hold historically undervalued identities from coming to school at UI (University of Idaho),” she said.

 Joann Moneta with the Latah County Human Rights Task Force agrees.